bgoonz/gists-revamp/by-extension/markdown/knex-docs.md

 Most common cases are typescript (for which [typescript](https://www.npmjs.com/package/typescript) and [ts-node](https://www.npmjs.com/package/ts-node) packages are recommended), and coffeescript (for which [coffeescript](https://www.npmjs.com/package/coffeescript) dependency is required).

-If you don’t specify the extension explicitly, the extension of generated migrations/seed files will be inferred from the knexfile extension
+If you don't specify the extension explicitly, the extension of generated migrations/seed files will be inferred from the knexfile extension

 ### Migration API